Cement Boards for Rendering UK: A Complete Fixing and Finishing Guide

 Minimum service life 30 years Manufacturer declaration

-The STS Render Carrier Board 2.4 m × 1.2 m × 12 mm is the trade-standard full sheet, covering 2.88 m² per board and weighing 45 kg — always a two-person lift.
-The half-size 1200 × 800 mm board covers 0.96 m² at just 15.2 kg, making it a practical single-person lift for infill areas, soffits, and around window reveals where cutting full sheets would generate unnecessary waste.
-As a quick ordering rule, divide your total facade area by 2.88 to estimate the number of full boards needed, then allow an extra 10–15 % for cuts around openings and corners.
+The STS full-size render carrier board (2.4 m × 1.2 m × 12 mm) is the trade-standard sheet for storey-height runs, covering 2.88 m² per board and weighing 45 kg — always a two-person lift on scaffold.
+The half-size 1.2 m × 0.8 m board covers 0.96 m² at just 15.2 kg, making it a practical single-person lift for infill areas, soffits, and reveals around openings where cutting full sheets would generate unnecessary waste.
+As a quick ordering rule, divide your total facade area by 2.88 to estimate the full-board count, then allow an extra 10–15 % for cuts around openings and corners.

 Step-by-Step Fixing Method for Cement Render Boards

-Correct fixing is the single biggest factor in long-term render performance on cement board substrates.
+Correct fixing is the single biggest factor in long-term render performance on cement board substrates — every callback we hear about traces back to one of six common errors in the sequence below.
 For most homeowners, this is not a beginner DIY task: board handling, cavity detailing, movement gaps, and mesh reinforcement all need to be right first time to avoid cracking and moisture problems down the line.
 The method below follows STS manufacturer guidance and aligns with NHBC requirements for ventilated rendered facades on timber frame construction, so it is worth sharing with your chosen installer if they have not worked with cement boards before.

-3. Position boards with movement gaps: Leave a 3–5 mm gap on all edges between adjacent boards.
+3. Position boards with movement gaps: leave a 3–5 mm gap on all edges between adjacent boards.
 This gap accommodates timber frame movement — without it, boards will grind against each other and transfer shear force into the render system.
-Stagger corner joints so that no board edge aligns with a window or door reveal edge.
+Stagger joints between adjacent rows by a clear board-width step so that no four boards meet at a single point.

-4. Fix boards mechanically: Use STS Render Board Screws 38 mm at 300 mm centres for timber frame (approximately 10 screws per square metre, or around 28 per full-size board), or 4.8 × 38 mm self-drilling wingtip screws for steel frame.
-As a simple estimating rule, a 100 m² elevation will typically need about 1,000 screws plus a margin for perimeter details and any damaged fixings on site.
-Fix a minimum of 20 mm from any board edge, and ensure every screw head sits flush — protruding or angled screws will telegraph through the render finish.
+4. Fix boards mechanically: use STS Ruspert-coated 38 mm render board screws at 200 mm centres on board perimeters and 300 mm in the field — approximately 30–35 screws per full-size board on timber studs at 600 mm centres.
+As a simple estimating rule, one 250-piece box covers six to seven full boards, so plan one box per six boards plus a 10 % contingency for edge replacements and misdrives.
+Fix a minimum of 20 mm from any board edge, pre-drill within 15 mm of edges to prevent splitting, and ensure every screw head sits flush — protruding or angled screws will telegraph through the render finish.

-6. Fill joints and prepare surface: Fill the 3–5 mm gaps between boards with basecoat adhesive.
+6. Fill joints and prepare the surface: fill the 3–5 mm gaps between boards with a flexible cementitious basecoat adhesive.
 Once filled, ensure the board surface is dry, dust-free, and undamaged.
 If boards have been exposed for more than two months before rendering, clean off any surface salts or debris before proceeding.

-Full-size boards require two-person handling due to the 45 kg weight.
-Always carry boards on their edge rather than flat to prevent flexing and micro-damage.
-Store boards flat on a pallet in dry conditions, and do not allow moisture to drip between stacked sheets, as trapped water causes surface staining that must be cleaned before rendering.
+Full-size boards require two-person handling because of the 45 kg weight.
+Carry boards on their edge rather than flat to prevent flexing and micro-damage, and store boards level on a pallet in dry conditions.
+Do not allow moisture to drip between stacked sheets, as trapped water causes surface staining that must be cleaned before rendering.

 Trade Tips for a Crack-Free Render Finish

-Even when boards are fixed correctly, the render build-up itself can introduce failure points if key details are missed.
+Even when boards are fixed correctly, the render build-up itself can introduce failure points if a handful of key details slip — the simpler approach usually wins on cement board work, and that means doubling down on a small number of high-leverage habits rather than chasing every variable.
 The first common error is skipping the double-mesh reinforcement around window and door reveals.
 Board joints near an opening corner are the highest-stress zones on any rendered facade, and a single mesh layer rarely absorbs enough differential movement to remain crack-free through a full heating season.
 Applying a diagonal reinforcement patch at each opening corner, embedded in the wet basecoat layer before the main mesh goes on, is the most effective preventive measure available to installers on site.

 The second critical detail is exposure timing.
 STS boards can be left unrendered for up to six months, but best practice is to render within three months of installation.
 Boards left exposed beyond two months should be treated with PU adhesive at the joints during installation to maintain weathertightness.
-If your boards have been exposed to rain for several weeks, you may notice a harmless white residue on the surface — these are magnesium salts, and they are a normal occurrence rather than a defect.
-Simply wash them off with clean water and a stiff brush before rendering to ensure your basecoat bonds perfectly.
+If your boards have been exposed to rain for several weeks, you may notice a harmless white residue on the surface — these are magnesium salts, a normal mineral phenomenon rather than a defect.
+Many installers assume the residue indicates a contaminated batch and discard or return boards unnecessarily; the residue washes off with clean water and a stiff brush, after which the basecoat bonds perfectly.

 Horizontal and vertical expansion joints should be incorporated at a maximum of 15 m spans, or wherever the structural frame behind includes its own movement joints.
 The expansion joint detail, spacing, and sealant selection must be confirmed with the render manufacturer and the project architect before boards are fixed, because retro-fitting expansion joints through a completed render system is both costly and visually disruptive.